Uvuru-Agada

-Uvuru-Agada (Uvuru) is a community in Uzo Uwani, Enugu State, Nigeria.
+Uvuru-Agada Ancient Kingdom is a community in Uzo Uwani, Enugu State, Nigeria.
 It is roughly 31 km from Nsukka.
-Originally known as Ogbo-Uvuru, the community is commonly called Uvuru-Agada after Agada, the community's founder.
-The community is led by a committee of the oldest men in each clan, known as Ndi-Idi-Uvuru, which is responsible for administering justice and resolving disputes.
+The community is commonly called Uvuru-Agada Ancient Kingdom after Agada, the community's founder.
+The community is led by Igwe in council, Uvuru improvement union (UIU) and a committee of the olders from some chosen clans from different villages known as Ndi-Idi-Uvuru, which is responsible for administering justice and resolving disputes.